XRPL-Commons/core-dev-bootcamp-2025/day-9/material/theory.validations.md

 ---

-## Slide 1: Overview of Consensus_Validations and Its Purpose in XRPL
+## Overview of Consensus_Validations and Its Purpose in XRPL

 ### What is Consensus_Validations?
 - **Core Component**: Central validation management system in XRPL's consensus mechanism